 Prions exist in phenotypically diverse strains, which are encoded in distinct conformations of PrPSc.

 So you see, there’s actually an error in the first sentence at top.
 When I said “an autocatalytically self-propagating conformer called… PrPSc” what I really meant was “any of a variety of autocatalytically self-propagating conformers, all of which can be referred to as PrPSc”.

-Prion strains have defined operationally by a range of features: differences in incubation times, transmission properties to different species, neuropathological profiles and attendant symptomatic presentations, protease sensitivities and cleavage sites, and sensitivity to inhibition by small molecules.
+Prion strains have been defined operationally by a range of features: differences in incubation times, transmission properties to different species, neuropathological profiles and attendant symptomatic presentations, protease sensitivities and cleavage sites, and sensitivity to inhibition by small molecules.
 But at the root of all of these phenotypic differences, we believe that what prion strains are is different conformations of PrPSc.

 How do we know?
 We still don’t know the structure, at atomic resolution, of any prion strain.
 But there is ample indirect evidence that strains differ in conformation.
 Here are three of the most classic demonstrations of it:

 - The distinct protease cleavage sites of different prion strains are maintained upon cell-free propagation of prions.
 Thus, the cleavage sites are a property of PrP itself and not of the intact cell [Bessen 1995].